github-education-resources/codespaces-teaching-template-py/README.md

 * **Who is this for?** _Educators of all levels_.
 * **How much experience do students need?** _Zero_.
 This template is built with basic elements complete with comments so it can be used in beginner to advanced lessons.
 * **Prerequisites:** _None_.
-This template will provide a working and deployable web app you can immediately extend for your needs.
+This template will provide a working Jupyter Notebook with Pandas using a dataset so that you can immediately start analyzing data.

 _Create or extend a ready-to-use repository for teaching Python in minutes_